justincbagley/GaussClust/README.md

 unknown samples that correspondto the same knowns, i.e. species or clusters.
 Set this flag to '0' to skip this analysis.

-The -b flag allows users to request two belief-based Gaussian mixture modeling options available in the 'bgmm' R package.
-The two currently supported models are specified in different functions by passing the script a value of '1', which calls the 'supervised' function for supervised GMM analysis, or '2', which calls the 'semisupervised' function for semisupervised GMM analysis.
-You can also call both of these functions by passing a value of '3' to this option.
+The -b flag allows users to request four belief-based Gaussian mixture modeling options available in the 'bgmm' R package.
+Passing the script a value of '1' calls the 'supervised' function for supervised GMM analysis; passing a '2' calls the 'semisupervised' function for semisupervised GMM analysis; a '3' calls both the supervised and semisupervised functions;
+a '4' calls the 'belief' function for belief-based GMM analysis; and a '5' calls the 'soft' function for soft-labeled GMM analysis.
 See the bgmm R site and documentation for more information (available at: https://cran.r-project.org/web/packages/bgmm/index.html).
-Set this flag to '0' to skip this analysis.
+Set this flag to '0' to skip the bgmm analysis altogether.

 The -p flag specifies the filename of the bgmm 'B' matrix file in the working dir.